-- The transport of the product to the customer shall be described in the reference PCR, which should reflect the actual situation to the best extent possible.
+- Distribution from final manufacturing to customer shall be included in the LCA and EPD.
+The transport of the product to the customer shall be described in the reference PCR, which should reflect the actual situation to the best extent possible.
 The following priority should be used: - 1.
 Actual transportation distances and types. - 2.
 Calculated as the average distance of a product of that product type transported by different means of transport modes. - 3.
-Calculated as a fixed long transport, such as 1 000 km transport by lorry or 10 000 km by airplane, according to product type. - Scenarios for the end-of-life stage shall be technically and economically practicable and compliant with current regulations in the relevant geographical region based on the geographical scope of the EPD.
+Calculated as a fixed long transport, such as 1 000 km transport by lorry or 10 000 km by airplane, according to product type. - The recycled/recovery material use phase may be included in the LCA and EPD.
+The processes applied to the recycled plastic material after the pelletizing process shall be clearly described in the EPD. - Scenarios for the end-of-life stage shall be technically and economically practicable and compliant with current regulations in the relevant geographical region based on the geographical scope of the EPD.
 Key assumptions regarding the end-of-life stage scenario shall be documented.